Pari passu: Etymology

-In legal terms, pari passu means "on equal footing."
-It refers to creditors, claimants, or shareholders receiving equal treatment without preference.
+Black's Law Dictionary (8th ed., 2004) defines pari passu as "proportionally; at an equal pace; without preference".
 Common in bankruptcy and finance, it ensures proportional distribution of assets, rights, or obligations among parties.

 This term is commonly used in law.
 Black's Law Dictionary (8th ed., 2004) defines pari passu as "proportionally; at an equal pace; without preference".

 Usage

 In inheritance

 In inheritance, a pari passu (per capita) distribution can be distinguished from a per stirpes (by family branch) distribution.

-For example, suppose a testator had two children A and B. A has two children, and B has three.
+For example, suppose a testator had two children, A and B. A has two children, and B has three.